VariableThe/KERNEL/q2/writeup.md

 =VN#
 d3RmQ1RGe1NwMDAxX29GX1lhcm59
 ```
-The last string is unusually long, hmm.
+Among these strings, the last entry is unusually long and noteworthy.<br>
-If their mind clicks and they realise that trash2^3 is referring to bin64 encryption, they will try to decrypt it.
+If participants make the connection that `trash2^3` refers to Base64 encoding, they may attempt to decode this string.<br>

-Leading to the flag ``wtfCTF{Sp001_oF_Yarn}``
+Successfully decoding the string will reveal the flag: ``wtfCTF{Sp001_oF_Yarn}``